ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

 * Solder tags (6mm ID) x 2 (if you want to connect directly to a 12V battery)
 * IP66 waterproof case (sonoff)
 * screw terminal block 2x
-* 40 Pins header Female (to easily remove the ESP from the board)
+* 40 female pin headers  (to easily remove the ESP from the board)
 * jsn-sr04t ultrasonic distance sensor
 05-2021 added:
 * INA226 voltage sensor